Securing your e-mail service

 - Taking proper care of the security of your own devices.
 Passwords are often stolen via malware.
 If a device of yours is compromised, and you check your mailbox through it, the hackers may obtain your login credentials.

 - Choosing strong passwords, and changing them regularly.
-You can find tips here.
+You can find general information on how to choose a strong password and secure it in our Password tips article.

 If your mailbox gets compromised, the attackers may use it to relay spam, or they may manually look through your stored messages for data that may be valuable for them.
 It is also possible that your login credentials will be sold in bulk along with more compromised accounts to other malicious entities who will utilize them as they decide.